Resources.

 Iron, lint-roll, and prepare outfits for specific roles.

 Set up a self-taping studio at home.
-Download sides/scripts from Showfax, rehearse, and tape regularly to create a demo reel.
-Do the same for the voiceover reel.
+Download sides/scripts (from Showfax or online), rehearse, and tape yourself regularly to create a demo reel.
+Do the same for a voiceover reel.

-Practice making professional self-tapes and ask your agent to review them for submission.
+Practice making professional self-tapes and ask your agent/coach/teacher to review them for submission.

 6. Build Your Online Presence